Review: Untamed – food cats will go wild for!

 My Thoughts

-It makes sense that it would be easier to digest.
+Based on the better composition, it makes sense that it would be easier to digest.
 Maisie goes to the toilet outside, but if your cat does use a litter tray, this apparently means it won’t get as messy.
 Yay!
 After a couple of months of Untamed, cats should have more energy and after 4 months they should have a shinier coat and less hairballs.
 In the long-term, this cat food has lots of health benefits for kitties and should naturally control their weight too.
 Good news all round!

 I’m pleased that Maisie seems happy with it and I look forward to seeing the health benefits shining through.
 Plus, she seems fuller as she isn’t pestering us for food as often.
-I’m hoping she’s stopped sneaking into next door and eating our neighbour’s cat’s food too!

 Leave a comment